 Interior

-Coming to the interior, you must keep in mind that this is where you will live.
-If your living space is unhygienic and dirty, it will quickly become uninhabitable.
-Dust and bad odor can settle in your furniture and carpets, making it unsanitary to even walk barefoot in your RV.
+Dust and lousy odor can settle in your furniture and carpets, making walking barefoot in your RV unsanitary.
 Besides this, cooking on a greasy stove or washing your utensils in a dirty dishwasher does not sound appealing to anyone.

 What Is Included in RV Detailing?

-So what does come under RV detailing?
+So, what does come under RV detailing?

 Is it similar to going through a car wash?